 Intelligence or IQ is more deeply rooted in genetics than it is in environment factors or upbringing.
 This is what researchers at Kings College London have found that genetics explain more than 60% of the variability in IQ test results.
-The nature vs nurture debate is clear: nature wins.
+According to this study, nature wins .
 This finding may explain why several prior studies have shown that children of professionals will tend to have significantly higher IQs than children of unskilled workers.
 This may also help explain why nearly 70% of students who attend the UK’s elite universities (Oxford, Cambridge, Durham, Imperial, St Andrews and the LSE) hail from public schools (i.e. the British term of fee paying high schools) which again means that most of these pupils hail from middle class backgrounds with professional parents.
 But the Kings College study also found that children were more likely to inherit other genetic traits that would, in addition to IQ, play a role in academic success including motivation and hard work.

 Superhuman intelligence: the answer is in the genes